 - SEPA Member States

-The current 34 countries that comprise SEPA are the 28 EU member states, the three European Economic Area countries (Iceland, Liechtenstein and Norway) as well as Switzerland, Monaco & San Marino.
+The current 36 member states that comprise SEPA are the 28 EU member states, the three European Economic Area member states (Iceland, Liechtenstein and Norway) as well as Andorra, Monaco, San Marino, Switzerland & Vatican City.

 - SEPA Key Dates

-In February 2012, the European legislator adopted regulation (EU) No. 260/2012 which established 1st February 2014 as the mandatory deadline for migration to SEPA for electronic payments in countries where euro is the domestic currency (i.e. Bank of Ireland and it’s customers in the Republic of Ireland).
+In February 2012, the European legislator adopted regulation (EU) No. 260/2012 which established 1st February 2014 as the mandatory deadline for migration to SEPA for electronic payments in member states where euro is the domestic currency (i.e. Bank of Ireland and it’s customers in the Republic of Ireland).

 The SEPA Migration deadline has been extended by the Irish Payment Services Organisation (IPSO) and its member banks (including Bank of Ireland) to 31st March 2014.

-For countries where euro is not the domestic currency, the deadline is 31st October 2016 (i.e. Bank of Ireland and it’s customers in Northern Ireland & Great Britain).
+For member states where euro is not the domestic currency, the deadline is 31st October 2016 (i.e. Bank of Ireland and it’s customers in Northern Ireland & Great Britain).

 If you are a personal customer and would like to read more about the impacts to you, please click here.
 If you are a business or corporate customer and would like to read more about the impacts to you, please click here.